Is your school ready for #GivingTuesday?

 Chances are, your school is already communicating with parents and alumni on a regular basis.
 Creating an email marketing strategy and segmenting your lists in order to personalize your message is a great way to generate higher email open rates, clicks and, hopefully, gifts to your school.
 For instance, if you’re able to segment your parents by their child’s class year, that could be an ideal way to personalize your message to them.
 For your alums, perhaps you could communicate with former student-athletes in a way that resonates with them by crafting messages that come from your coaches.

-One thing to keep in mind: If you’re sending a high volume of emails, you are likely to have parents and alumni unsubscribe from your list.
-That could prove costly down the road for future communication, so ensure your emails are not only relevant to them with a segmentation strategy, but make sure you’re not spamming their inbox every 10 minutes asking them for money.
+One thing to keep in mind: If you’re sending a high volume of emails, you are likely to have parents and alumni unsubscribe from communications from you.
+That could prove costly down the road with future engagement opportunities, so ensure your emails are relevant and you’re not spamming their inbox every 10 seconds.

 Gamify the day

 Creating different challenges and competitions throughout the day is a great way to engage your community on #GivingTuesday.
 For instance, you could create a chart on your website that shows which sports teams have generated the most gifts/dollars.
-You could also ask one parent or alum to provide the funds for a matching gift that would double gifts during the day.
+You could also ask one parent or alum to provide the funds for a matching gift that would double gifts up to a specified dollar amount.
 Or, you could create incentives for reaching certain gift or dollar milestones.
 For example: “Principal Smith will shave his head if we reach 1,000 gifts before lunchtime!
 Make a gift now and we’ll do a Facebook Live video stream of Principal Smith getting his head shaved!”

 Encourage school spirit on and off campus

 #GivingTuesday is a great day to encourage your students, faculty and staff to wear their school colors and take pride in being a part of your amazing community.
 You could set up a photo area in the cafeteria or other high traffic areas at your school for people to take photos throughout the day to post on their social media channels.
-This would encourage their friends and classmates to do the same and would help extend your school’s brand on #GivingTuesday.
+This would encourage their friends and classmates to do the same and would help extend your school’s brand on #GivingTuesday and shine a light on all of the charitable donations coming in.
 Another fun idea could be to have props and signs near the photo area for people to use.
 Pom poms, wigs, and face paint are just a few ideas to take the school spirit up a notch.

 Activate your influencers